 How To Use A Tincture

-The most common way to use a tincture is to simply place a few drops under the tongue for sublingual absorption.
+The most common way to use a tincture is to place a few drops under the tongue for sublingual absorption.

 You may need to evaporate some of the alcohol to make this a comfortable experience.